 Photographers are increasingly aware of the benefits of LED lighting.
-LED bulbs produce a versatile, natural-looking light.
+LED light bulbs produce a versatile, natural-looking light.
 This enhances the appearance of photos more successfully than traditional light sources.

 LED lighting for flash photography